 1. Purpose and scope

 We take your privacy seriously and are committed to open and transparent management of personal information.
-When dealing with personal information, we comply with the Privacy Act 1988 (Cth) (Act), the Australian Privacy Principles in the Act, the European Union’s General Data Protection Regulation (GDPR) (if applicable to your personal information) and all other applicable legislation and regulation,.
+When dealing with personal information, we comply with the Privacy Act 1988 (Cth) (Act), the Australian Privacy Principles in the Act, the European Union’s General Data Protection Regulation (GDPR) (if applicable to your personal information) and all other applicable legislation.

 2. What is personal information?